Recovering America’s Wildlife Act:

 A 21st Century Model of Wildlife Conservation Funding

-State and tribal wildlife agency professionals and their partners work tirelessly on the conservation and management of wildlife populations for the benefit of all.
-A bill that would match this ethic with adequate financial support is in line for movement this Congress.
+State and tribal wildlife agency professionals and their partners work tirelessly on the conservation and management of wildlife populations for the benefit of the American public.
+A bill that will match this ethic with adequate financial support is in line for movement this Congress.

 What’s at stake

 Since 2000, state and tribal wildlife agencies have pulled from a much smaller funding stream known as the State and Tribal Wildlife Grants program.
-This program is vulnerable to the whims of congressional appropriators each year, and is typically only funded at about $60 million annually.
-Such limited funding only provides state agencies with the ability to address a few of the SGCN-related projects deemed necessary within their conservation action blueprints, known as State Wildlife Action Plans.
-This problem is amplified in tribal agencies, where no fund exists that agencies can utilize annually for long-term conservation planning.
+This program is vulnerable to the whims of congressional appropriators, and is typically only funded at about $70 million annually.
+Such limited funding only provides state agencies the ability to address a few of the SGCN projects deemed necessary within their conservation action blueprints, known as State Wildlife Action Plans.
+This problem is amplified in tribal agencies, where no federal funds exists that agencies can utilize annually for long-term conservation planning.

 The Recovering America’s Wildlife Act aims to drastically change this dynamic.
 This legislation would: